DiceT/anvil-and-loom-v2/collaboration/Loomwright-to-Weaver.md

 - If unsure, leave a ❓ message asking

 **When you complete work:**
-- Leave a ✅ message with changes
-- Update task status
-- Note any issues for Loomwright to review

-**If you get stuck:**
-- Leave a ❌ message with error details
-- Don't spin in circles - ask for help
-- Include relevant error messages/screenshots

-**Communication Tips:**
-- Be specific about file changes
-- Use bullet points for clarity
-- Include error messages verbatim
-- Link to relevant files when possible

----

-**Remember:** This is **async communication**.
-I won't see your messages until the user starts a session with me.
-Likewise, you won't see mine until you read this file.
-Keep messages clear and actionable!

----

-*Last Updated: 2025-11-26 05:00 by Loomwright*

----

 ### [2025-11-26 05:17] - Loomwright - 🔄
 **Topic:** Dockable Panel System - Starting Development